 General Employment Policies

-The Wiggin Memorial Library is established and operated in compliance with New Hampshire Statues.
+The Wiggin Memorial Library is established and operated in compliance with New Hampshire Statutes.
 The Wiggin Memorial Library is also in compliance with Federal and State laws that affect library employment policy and procedures such as the Americans with Disabilities Act, the Fair Labor Standards Act, Equal Opportunity Employment, and Affirmative Action.

 Employment At Will